manwar/perlweeklychallenge-club/challenge-097/abigail/README.md

 ~~~~

 ### Notes
 We will be reading the strings from STDIN.
-The number of sections
+The length of each sub string
-will be passed in as an option: -s SECTIONS.
+will be passed in as an option: -s SIZE.

 To calculate the mininim number of flips required, note that we
 can calculate the number of flips for each position independently;